Hong Kong Attractions

 Come here, you can find the golden past and the glorious future!
 Accompanied by Mickey Mouse and other Disney friends, you start a fantastic and magical journey.

 Hong Kong Island

-Hong Kong Island, the heart of Hong Kong, is the center of economy, politics, entertainment and shopping.
+HK Island, the heart of the city, is the center of economy, politics, entertainment and shopping.
 Two days is usually enough for visitors who want to see the main attractions on the island.
-From the Central District to Causeway Bay in Northern Hong Kong Island is the main commercial, shopping and entertainment area; the residential area is from Tin Hau to Chai Wan on the eastern part of the island; and southern part of the island is the recreational area, where visitors can enjoy the natural beauty of the sea shore and bays.
+From the Central District to Causeway Bay in northern part of the island is the main commercial, shopping and entertainment area; the residential area is from Tin Hau to Chai Wan on the eastern part of the island; and southern part of the island is the recreational area, where visitors can enjoy the natural beauty of the sea shore and bays.

 The New Territories and Outlying Islands

 The New Territories covers the most area of the city.
 It's made up of two parts, including the land connecting with the Kowloon Peninsula and the 223 outlying islands.
 In the past, the New Territories was once fairly rural, undeveloped parts of the city, and there are still many areas where visitors can see villages that have remained unchanged for centuries.
 Today, Shatin and Tuen Mun in the New Territories and Tung Chung on the Lantau Island are well-developed.